hsribei/goalie/README.md

 sense is to have a more detailed error screen for admins or other high-level users.

+## Credit

+Goalie copies a lot of code and ideas from:
+ * Rails' `ShowExceptions` middleware
+ * Rails' default error views
+ * Rails' exception_notification plugin

+Which are mostly the work of [Joshua Peek](http://joshpeek.com), with help from various contributors.
+We're highly indebted to them and thank them a lot for their work.

 ## Contributions

 Any form of feedback, patches, issues, and documentation are highly